open-revolution/research/imed/proposals-summary.md

 **Regulatory information page:** Commissioner, Office of the.
 “Food and Drug Administration Amendments Act (FDAAA) of 2007.”
 WebContent.
 Accessed June 26, 2017. https://www.fda.gov/RegulatoryInformation/LawsEnforcedbyFDA/SignificantAmendmentstotheFDCAct/FoodandDrugAdministrationAmendmentsActof2007/default.htm.

 **Reviews:**

+> As per previous comments it would be useful to have a short summary of what these say (at least the mort important ones) [name=Rufus Pollock]

 Commissioner, Office of the.
 “Food and Drug Administration Amendments Act (FDAAA) of 2007 - FDAAA Implementation - Highlights Two Years After Enactment.”
 WebContent.
 Accessed June 26, 2017. https://www.fda.gov/RegulatoryInformation/LawsEnforcedbyFDA/SignificantAmendmentstotheFDCAct/FoodandDrugAdministrationAmendmentsActof2007/ucm184271.htm.

 International AIDS Vaccine Initiative.
 “The FDA Priority Review Vouchers: An Effective Incentive to Develop Drugs and Vaccines for Neglected Diseases?,” 2008. https://www.wcl.american.edu/pijip/go/innovation-litsurvey.